Guide to UCAS Clearing

 - Were unsure about university during the first round of applications and didn’t apply

-- Got better grades than predicted You may be able to get a place on a different course at a university that asks for higher grades – this can be done through UCAS Clearing and Adjustment
+- Got better grades than predicted – you may be able to get a place on a different course at a university that asks for higher grades through UCAS Clearing and Adjustment

 Results days in 2020 are: